C2-Labs/atlas-deploy/docker_standalone/README.md

 3. Following steps 5 or 6, ATLAS should now be running locally on a single container.
     - Point your browser to http://localhost:81
 4. Login with the default credentials and **CHANGE THEM**
     - Username: `admin`
     - Password: `51mpl3Compliance$`
     - ATLAS will force you to change this upon first login
+5. All configuration settings are now set within the application:
+    - As an admin, click your Username->Setup
-5. When you are done, you can clean up the containers with:
+6. When you are done, you can clean up the containers with:

     ```
     docker-compose down